-For 2017, 2016 and 2015, Beijing REIT was recognized as a High-Tech Enterprise by the Chinese government and subject to a favorable income tax rate of 15%.
+For 2018, 2017 and 2016, Beijing REIT was recognized as a High-Tech Enterprise by the Chinese government and subject to a favorable income tax rate of 15%.
 In addition, since the products manufactured by REIT Changjiang qualify as eco-friendly construction materials, 10% of its revenue can be exempt from income tax.
-For fiscal year 2017 and 2016, REIT Changjiang did not receive such exemption for the year ended December 31, 2016.
-The following table reconciles the impact of the favorable tax rate for the years ended December 31, 2017, 2016 and 2015.
+For fiscal year 2018, 2017 and 2016, REIT Changjiang did not receive such exemption.
+Nanjing Dingxuan primarily provides technological services to customers, based on local tax regulation, its taxable income was assessed at 10% of its revenue for both years ended December 31, 2016 and 2015.
+Nanjing Dingxuan did not receive such favorable income tax rate for the year ended December 31, 2017 and 2018.
+The following table reconciles the impact of the favorable tax rate for the years ended December 31, 2018, 2017 and 2016.